AidySun/Java/Spring_Boot/README.md

   * `/error` page is the default page when exception happens in Springboot
   * `BasicExceptionController`
 2. `@ExceptionHandler`
+  * Cons: each controller has its own exception handlers, exception handlers cannot work across controllers
   ```Java
   // In @Controller class
   @ExceptionHandler(value={java.lang.ArithmeticException.class})